 At the invitation of the ethics advisory board of the American Nurses Association (ANA), Fisher cowrote a position statement entitled Nurses’ Role in Providing Ethically and Developmentally Appropriate Care to Persons with Intellectual and Developmental Disabilities (December 2019).
 For that work, she received a certificate of appreciation from the ANA.
-Working with three nationally known nurse ethicists, and building on our experiences with the ANA position statement they recently published, “A Nurses’ Ethical Commitment to People with Intellectual and Developmental Disabilities” in Nursing Ethics, an international journal for healthcare professionals.
+Working with three nationally known nurse ethicists, and building on experiences with the ANA position statement, they recently published “A Nurses’ Ethical Commitment to People with Intellectual and Developmental Disabilities” in Nursing Ethics, an international journal for healthcare professionals.

 As an NIH funded researcher, Fisher has explored decision making by proxy across the state of Pennsylvania for persons with intellectual and developmental disabilities (I/DD).
 With funding from the Health Research Formula Fund (i.e. Tobacco Fund), she studied the parents’ perspective and future care planning for those with I/DD.
 This qualitative phenomenology received an international research prize.
 Along with two other Drexel faculty, and with funding by the Agency for Healthcare Research and Quality (AHRQ), they convened a conference culminating in a coedited book titled Creating Integrated Healthcare Services for People with Autism Spectrum Disorder.

 Fisher was a featured nurse on the Philadelphia Coordinated Health Care (PCHC) web page.
 PCHC is a core program of the Philadelphia Department of Behavioral Health/Intellectual disAbility Services, the Bucks, Chester, Delaware and Montgomery County Offices of Intellectual/Developmental Disabilities and the Office of Developmental Programs, Pennsylvania Department of Human Services.